Context Firewall

 Diagram: Cisco ASA Configuration

 Contexts are generally helpful when different security policies are applied to traffic flows.
-For example, this might be when the firewall protects multiple customers or departments in the same organization.
+For example, the firewall might protect multiple customers or departments in the same organization.
 Other virtualization technologies, such as VLANs or VRFs, are expected to be used alongside the firewall contexts; however, the firewall contexts have significant differences from the VRFs seen in the IOS routers.

 **Context Configuration Files**